ligato/site/content/cnf/cnf-def.md

 - Performance impact due to VM software overhead.
 - Availability impact due long boot times under normal maintenance, failure restart, and burst conditions.
 - Multi-VNF scale out requires more investment in servers and PNF gear.
 - Idle VM resources.
 VNFs deploy in coarse VM increments.
 Optimizing VNF resource allocations to meet traffic workload demands will not be precise.
-You must over-provision and resources sit idle.
+You must over-provision and then resources sit idle.
 Lack of optimal VNF resource precision prevents resource assignment to cloud-ready applications and server expansion.
 - Implemented as code monoliths.
 All development, testing, maintenance, deployment, and troubleshooting must consider the VNF as a single atomic unit.
 - Kernel network feature dependencies.
 Your VNF implementation might rely on customized kernel modifications, or "hacks", to perform the desired function.
 This adds complexity to the code monolith.